Car problems Audi

 Audi A5 – coupé styling, similar technology to A4/A6

 The Audi A5 shares its technical platform with the A4 and A6, and therefore inherits many of the same vulnerabilities.
-Oil consumption on the petrol engines is a familiar theme.
+Oil consumption in the petrol engines is a familiar theme.
 Problems with the timing chain or belt also occur.
-In addition, electronic faults in the MMI system and defective sensors are not uncommon.
-With quattro versions (Audi’s four-wheel-drive system), it is important to check the condition of the drivetrain, especially if the car has been driven hard, which causes additional wear.
+In addition, electrical faults in the MMI system and defective sensors are not uncommon.
+For quattro versions (Audi’s four-wheel-drive system), it is important to check the condition of the drivetrain, especially with sporty use that causes extra wear.

 Read more: Audi A5